anubhavrawal/Make-Intrepreter/git_command.md

 ` $git push `

+> Note always go for `git pull` before staging changes when collaborating with multiple people on the same repo.

 ## For saving user credentials

-Tired of entering your username and password each time you say push?
-Save your credentials so that git remember who you are.
-Lets use the SSH encription for saving and accessing your repository.
+Tired of entering your username and password each time you push your changes?
+Lets use the SSH encryption for saving and accessing your repository.

-Lets begin for generating your customized SSH encription key
+Lets begin for generating your customized SSH encryption key

 `ssh-keygen -t rsa -C "johndoe@example.com" `